mahmoud-drwsh/AnimatedProductions/readme.md

 todo
-1. work on the details screen
+1. continue the work on the details screen